 But the reasons for Expatriate to Malta are not limited only to that.
 Zoom in on all that life on this island has to offer.

 The cost of living index is much lower in Malta than in France.
-As a reminder, this is the average price of food, clothing, transport, etc.
+As a reminder, this is the average price of food, clothing, transportation, etc.

-In addition, finding a home is not so complicated, and the growth of the real estate sector allows you to find new and well-built homes.
+In addition, finding a home is not that complicated, and the growth of the real estate sector makes it possible to find recent and well-built homes.

-You can therefore search for an apartment according to your budget, the area in which you want to live or a specific property.
+You can therefore search for an apartment according to your budget, the area in which you wish to live or a specific property.

 Malta is known to entrepreneurs and employees for its many tax advantages.
 In fact, there is an absence of housing tax and property tax.
-The same applies to the tax on large fortunes.
+This remains true for the large wealth tax.

-Moreover, Malta has no capital gains tax or inheritance tax.
-This makes it a very attractive destination for expatriates who want to start their own business.
+What's more, Malta has no capital gains or inheritance tax.
+This makes Malta a very attractive destination for expatriates wishing to set up a business.